 Dance is obviously what Sean does best so I am keen to hear whether he has any advice for boys who dance or would like to dance.

 Just that it is great to be a boy who dances.
 To do well you have to really love it and work hard — and grab every opportunity!

 Sean certainly knows the importance of working hard, having trained at both the Royal Ballet School (White Lodge) and the Royal Ballet Upper School.
 What were the best and worst things about White Lodge?

 The best thing about White Lodge was probably the sense of community that was so strong there.

-Although we were so young we were all there to work hard – we had the same interests and became close friends.
+Although we were so young we were all there to work hard.
+We had the same interests and became close friends.
 Just that boarding school environment means you get close to the other people sharing the experience.

 The worst part would have been leaving family behind and going to board at such a young age.
 But at the time it is worse for the family you leave behind.

-Just to go for it.
+The best advice is just to go for it.
 To try not to get too caught up in all the steps and to really stop thinking so much.

 When you are dancing and you want to do it well — technically correctly — you can end up dancing quite carefully.
 You just need to stop thinking about the steps.